petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-customizing-liferay-dxp.md

 Learn how to customize Clarity's website with frontend client extensions.
 :::

-:::{grid-item-card}  Using Objects for Custom Solutions
+:::{grid-item-card}  Building Custom Solutions with Objects
-:link: ./module-10-customizing-liferay-dxp/using-objects-for-custom-solutions.md
+:link: ./module-10-customizing-liferay-dxp/building-custom-solutions-with-objects.md

 Learn about best practices for building custom functionality with Liferay Objects.
 :::